Last updated: February 10, 2026

 Instead of Miami Beach, Try Folly Beach, South Carolina

-Miami is known for its epic spring break scene, but if you’re craving a more peaceful coastal retreat, Folly Beach is your spot.
+Miami is known for its epic spring break scene [check out the best things to do in South Beach], but if you’re craving a more peaceful coastal retreat, Folly Beach is your spot.

 Things to do near Folly Beach: